IBM/data-prep-kit/kfp/kfp_support_lib/README.md

 make setup
 ```

 The next step is to deploy the `fm_data_processing_kfp` package locally within a Python virtual environment.
-To do this, execute the following command from the package directory:
+To do this, "set the artifactory credentials, if you have not set it before:

 ```bash
 export ARTIFACTORY_USER=<artifactory-user>